debt free life guide

 This is entirely a personal decision – but there are a few guidelines to help you decide, read on to learn more.

 Most people aim for 3-6 months worth of expenses covered in an Emergency Fund.
-I highly recommend you start building up your Emergency fund now – while paying down your debts.
+I highly recommend you start building up your Emergency fund while paying down your debts.

 Learn Debt Payoff Methods

 Two of the most popular debt payoff methods are the Debt Avalanche and the Debt Snowball.
 Each of these methods has you arrange your debts in a certain order, and while always paying the minimum across all debts, any extra money you have goes toward one debt first.
-This helps you move systematically through your debts paying them down.
+This helps you move systematically through your debts, paying them down.

 So what is the difference between these two methods?
 In Debt Snowball you arrange your debts from the smallest amount owing to the largest.
 You focus on paying off the smallest first and moving toward the biggest.
 In Debt Avalanche, you arrange your debts by interest rate – from highest to lowest.
 Personally, I love the Debt Avalanche, and I want to help you learn how to get to your debt free life faster!